I began my career as a journalist - before I was a copywriter I worked for online news sites and wrote dozens of news articles in a day.

 Source: Coding Dude

 In the email, this is even truer than it is when you are writing a blog post.
 This is how my most successful newsletter yet (with 49% open rate and 20% CTR) looked like:

 Keep it short and focused so you can maximize readability.

 While we are speaking about length: how long should your email be?

 According to HubSpot and Boomerang, the ideal length of a sales email is between 50 and 125 words.

 If it is shorter, most of the time you won't be able to tell your prospects everything you would like, you can't build your story effectively.
 And if it is longer, it may intimidate them.

-If you pay attention to formatting however, a longer email can also be effective: just keep the skimmers in mind.
+If you pay attention to formatting, however, a longer email can also be effective: just keep the skimmers in mind.

-If you use e-mail templates for your newsletter and also include images, particularly images of people, pay attention to the "eye gaze theory".
+If you use e-mail templates for your newsletter and also include images, particular images of people, pay attention to the "eye gaze theory".
 Design, images complement your copy: if you write a great headline, you have to direct attention to it to get noticed.